 - Get a picture of the nature of the work being done by a person or in your organisation;

 - Gather information about a person’s difficulties in a job;

 - Explore the extent of agreement between an employee and a supervisor about a person’s work;

 - Gather information to spot trends across an organisation;

 - Gather baseline data for later comparison with evaluations.

-The tool can be used to identify the unhealthy features of work.
+The tool can be used to highlight the healthy features of work.
 There are many ways of using such a tool – with people working singly or in groups – to list individual concerns or to agree about a group conclusion.
 A worker and a supervisor could complete the table together to better understand its opportunities and difficulties.
 One point of the tool is to emphasise the idea that while it is healthy for a worker to feel a sense of control at work, employers may very well feel a strong lack of control over the way they are constrained to conduct their business.

 Care should be taken to view the job as a whole and to avoid fixing on single items and allowing them to dominate the discussion.

 When using this tool the practical realities faced by employers and employees and their possibly limited abilities and opportunities to respond need to be acknowledged.

 The tool should be used in a setting of dialogue.
 Some notes about the differences between dialogue and debate are shown here.